S-i-r/touchportal-share/button with corner/README.md

 	* Group: Corner - Lower-right corner.
 If you wish to have a solid-colored corner.
 		* Object: Hollow Corner - Corner piece is "hollow" on the inside
 		* Object: Solid Corner - Corner that is completely solid
+        * Group: Custom Corner - Masked.
+If you wish for a custom corner style, you can place it within this group to have it masked automatically.
 	* Object: Border - This is the surrounding border of the icon
 	* Group: Button Interior - contains the interior/main area of the button.
 		* Group: Without Corner - Masked.
 If you _don't_ want your corner area to share your button background, put your desired background in here.